List of Death Note characters: Wedy

 Wedy (ウエディ, Uedi), real name Mary Kenwood (メリー・ケンウッド, Merī Ken'uddo), is a professional burglar in the employ of L. She installs bugs in the Yotsuba Group's meeting room to secretly observe the group's weekly meetings.
 She does the same for Higuchi's car, allowing the team to watch his desperate attempts to kill Matsuda.

 Wedy uses her initial in computer communication; to avoid confusion with Watari ("W"), she deliberately uses the lowercase form, "w".
 After L's death, Light kills her using his Death Note; Wedy dies in a motorcycle accident in Colorado.
 She, like Aiber, is referenced to, but does not appear in, Death Note: Another Note.

 Associates of Kira

 Kiyomi Takada

-Kiyomi Takada (高田 清美, Takada Kiyomi) first appears for a short period as Light Yagami's classmate and girlfriend; Light appeared with Takada in public to disguise the fact that he also conversed with Misa.
+Kiyomi Takada (高田 清美, Takada Kiyomi) first appears for a short period as Light Yagami's classmate and girlfriend; Light appears with Takada in public to disguise the fact that he also converseds with Misa.
 She returns five years later in the story as an announcer of NHN chosen by Teru Mikami to be Kira's spokesperson to the world.
 Light realizes that he can use this connection with Takada to his advantage and sets up a meeting with her, presumably for the benefit of the investigation.
 While the two meet, Takada receives a call from Mikami and Light reveals himself to Mikami as Kira.
 They create a ploy to force the Kira Investigation Team to remove all bugs from the room, after which Light tells Takada that he wants her to be his goddess in the new world.